jkbredsquiggles/whitelabeldocumentation/Chat.md

 ## Connect

-Adds user to list of active users.
+- Adds user to list of active users.
-Sends user a list of conversations in which the user can participate.
+- Sends user a list of conversations in which the user can participate.
-Sends all active users (including the one just connected) a new user message.
+- Sends all active users (including the one just connected) a new user message.

 ![connect](chat/plantumldiagrams/artefacts/connect.png)

 ## Disconnect

+- Mark user as inactive
+- Tears down the channel
+- Sends all active users a message to indicate that the user has disconnected

 ![disconnect](chat/plantumldiagrams/artefacts/disconnect.png)